redswimmer/netflix-genre-prediction/README.md

 # Netflix Genre Prediction

-A multi-label text classification project that predicts Netflix content genres from descriptions using semantic embeddings and machine learning.
+A multi-label text classification project that predicts Netflix content genres using semantic embeddings from descriptions and categorical features.

 ---

 ## 🎯 Project Overview

-This data mining project tackles the challenge of predicting multiple genre labels for Netflix movies and TV shows based solely on their text descriptions.
-The system uses state-of-the-art embedding models to capture semantic meaning and trains multi-label classifiers to handle the complexity of content that spans multiple genres.
+This data mining project tackles the challenge of predicting multiple genre labels for Netflix movies and TV shows using text descriptions combined with categorical metadata features.
+The system uses semantic embeddings to capture meaning from descriptions, plus categorical features (type: Movie/TV, rating: PG/TV-MA/etc.) to train multi-label classifiers that handle content spanning multiple genres.

 **Key Features:**
 - 🤖 Semantic text embeddings using Ollama's embeddinggemma (768 dimensions)